Relativistic Moduli Space for Kink Collisions: Introduction

 The moduli space manifold $\mathcal{M}$ offers a more global perspective than the local collective coordinates $X^i$ defined on it.
 In the cases we consider, $\mathcal{M}$ has a Riemannian metric inherited from the kinetic term of the field theory Lagrangian, and a potential inherited from the remaining terms including the gradient term.
 As we will see below, with the obvious choice of collective coordinates for interacting solitons, the metric on $\mathcal{M}$ sometimes has a singularity, which needs to be removed.
 This is not always possible by simply changing coordinates.

-For solitons that have no static interactions (BPS solitons) \cite{Bo, JT, Ma8, nick, AH, Sam, solv} there is a canonical moduli space.
+For solitons that have no static interactions (solitons of Bogolmol'nyi, or BPS, type) \cite{Bo, JT, Ma8, nick, AH, Sam, solv} there is a canonical moduli space.
 But in general, there is no canonical way to construct the restricted set of field configurations in the moduli space, and one needs to make an educated guess.
 This is the case for weakly interacting solitons \cite{unstable, Sp}, and especially for processes like kink-antikink (KAK) collisions in $\phi^4$ field theory, whose configurations are far from being BPS \cite{MORW}.

 Very frequently, the collective coordinates are chosen in such a way that the resulting CCM is nonrelativistic, even though the original field theory is Lorentz invariant.
 This is rather undesirable, both theoretically and from the point of view of applications.
 There are processes in which the relativistic nature of the colliding solitons is crucial for explaining the observed data.
 See, e.g., the role of Lorentz contractions in KAK collisions in $\phi^4$ theory \cite{MORW}.
 For the case of kink dynamics, this shortcoming can be partially resolved by including the Derrick scaling deformation, which allows for a Lorentz contraction of a single kink, as was originally observed in \cite{Rice}.
 The result is a relativistic CCM, although it is still not fully relativistic, as it does not include radiation modes.